 Q: Why do you recommend using pre-turfing fertiliser?

-A: When the turf is harvested the roots are removed and by adding nutrients to the soil you are encouraging rapid re-establishment of this root system which is so crucial to the health of your new lawn, the roots absorb water and nutrients from the soil.
+A: When the turf is harvested, the roots are removed.
+By adding nutrients to the soil you are encouraging rapid re-establishment of the elaborate root system which is crucial to the health of your new lawn.
+The roots absorb water and nutrients from the soil.